nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 ## Caveat

 Pivot tables have different implementations across different databases.
-I am only going to discuss how to do it on PostgreSQL, as that is the database I am using in my application.
-You should be able to find implementations for other databases by searching, for example, "pivot tables MySQL".
+I am only going to discuss how to do it in PostgreSQL, as that is the database I am using in my application.
+You should be able to find implementations for other databases by searching for something like "pivot tables MySQL".

 ## Crosstab